corda/corda/docs/source/tutorial-cordapp.rst

       // Specify your cordapp's dependencies below, including dependent cordapps }

-For further information about managing depdencies with Gradle look `here <https://docs.gradle.org/current/userguide/dependency_management.html>`_.
+For further information about managing dependencies with `look at the Gradle docs <https://docs.gradle.org/current/userguide/dependency_management.html>`_.

 **CordFormation**

-This is the local node deployment system for CorDapps, the nodes generated are intended to be used for experimenting, debugging, and testing node configurations and setups but not intended for production or testnet deployment.
+This is the local node deployment system for CorDapps, the nodes generated are intended to be used for experimenting, debugging, and testing node configurations but not intended for production or testnet deployment.

 In the CorDapp build.gradle file you'll find a ``deployNodes`` task, this is where you configure the nodes you would like to deploy for testing.
 See further details below: